nrfconnect/sdk-connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 device is able to read out parameters,
 [verify the file using the JSON schema tool](#verifying-using-the-json-schema-tool).

+You can also use only the first script to generate both JSON and HEX files, by providing optional `offset` and `size` arguments, which results in invoking the script internally.
+Such option is the recommended one, but invoking two scripts one by one is also supported to provide backward compatibility.

-### Creating the factory data JSON file with the first script
+### Creating the factory data JSON and HEX files with the first script

 A Matter device needs a proper factory data partition stored in the flash memory to read out all required parameters during startup.
 To simplify the factory data generation, you can use the [generate_nrfconnect_chip_factory_data.py](https://github.com/project-chip/connectedhomeip/blob/master/scripts/tools/nrfconnect/generate_nrfconnect_chip_factory_data.py)
-Python script to provide all required parameters and generate a human-readable JSON file.
+Python script to provide all required parameters and generate a human-readable JSON file and save it to a HEX file.

 To use this script, complete the following steps: